day8/re-frame/README.md

 ### Talking To The Server

-When async events occur, like POST responses, an event get dispatched, just as when a DOM event happens.

-State changes/transitions only happen via dispatch.

-### Routing

-`dispatch` has to call the right handler.
-Handlers have to be registered.

-XXX Example.
+Some events handlers will need to initiate an async server connection (eg: GET or POST something).

+The event handlers should organise that the the `on-success` or `on-fail` handlers for these HTTP requests themselves simply dispatch an event.

+But also, note that you can't dispatch while inside of a handler, unless it is async.
+Why?
+Because handlers are given a snapshot of the `app-db`.

+**Rule**:
+  - all events are handled via a call to `dispatch`.
+GUI events, async HTTP events, everything.
+  - a handler can't dispatch. (unless the 2nd one happens is anyc, whcih means it doesn't really  happen within the original).
+XXX with a little bit of work, this rule could be relaxed, but only if the nested dispatch is regarded as happening async.
+But is it a good idea or necessary?

 ### In Summary

-To use re-frame, you'll have to:
+To build an app using re-frame, you'll have to:
   - design your app's data structure
-  - write (and register) subscription functions (query layer)
+  - write and register subscription functions (query layer)
   - write component functions  (view layer)
-  - write (and register0 event handlers functions   (control layer and/or state tranistion layer)
+  - write and register event handler functions  (control layer and/or state tranistion layer)

 [SPAs]:http://en.wikipedia.org/wiki/Single-page_application
 [reagent]:http://reagent-project.github.io/